 An increasing number of artists are feeling disillusioned by the saturated art scenes of the UK’s overcrowded cities.
 As a budding artist, you might be tempted to pack up your portfolio and try your luck in a big city like London, with dreams of having your very own exhibition at the Tate Modern, but, unless you’re a genius, you will quickly feel your artistic voice lost among a cacophony of worthy competition.
 The social life might be good, but the work is hard and inspiration will be rare as you get bogged down by the failures of your best efforts.
 But don’t worry; sometimes you just need the change of perspective that a trip away from the hustle and bustle of the city will give you.

 Taking the perfect portrait photograph requires a few very important elements: a calm model, good equipment and an experienced photographer, but most importantly – a situation in which both the subject of the portrait and the person who is taking it feel comfortable and relaxed.
 Getting all these elements right is hard enough, but making it work when the subject of your portrait is a pet brings a whole host of new considerations.

-There are two types of street art illusions.
-That which uses the blank spaces provided by our buildings and urban structures as canvases upon which to paint, and that which incorporate the features of our environment in new art works.
-Portuguese graffiti artist Artur Bordalo (aka “Bordala 2”) is an example of the latter.
-His mural-like work graces the highways and byways of Lisbon where he converts the humdrum into the extraordinary, exciting art sites that invite observers to view things a little bit differently…
+Street art illusions are becoming more and more inventive, and there are two distinct approaches emerging towards choice of canvas.
+One approach, is to use the blank spaces provided by our buildings and urban structures upon which to paint, and another is to incorporate the features of our environment in new art works.
+Portuguese graffiti artist Artur Bordalo (aka “Bordala 2”) is an adopter of a the latter.
+His mural-like work graces the highways and byways of Lisbon where he converts the humdrum into the extraordinary, creating exciting art sites that invite observers to view things a little bit differently…